yrimbaud/things-scripts/README.md

 ## List of Scripts

-1. **one-heading-per-day-english.sh** - This script automates the creation of headings in the Things app, with each heading corresponding to one of the next 365 days (formatted in English)
+1. **one-heading-per-day-[language].sh** - This script automates the creation of one heading per day for the next 365 days (formatted in English or French)
-2. **one-heading-per-day-french.sh** - This script automates the creation of headings in the Things app, with each heading corresponding to one of the next 365 days (formatted in French)
+2. **one-heading-per-month-[language].sh** - This script automates the creation of one heading per month for the next 12 months (formatted in English or French)

 ## Prerequisites